hatimnaitlho/ml-projects/README.md

 If you choose to use Anaconda, read the next section, or else jump to the [Using pip](#using-pip) section.

 ## Using Anaconda
-Once you have [installed Anaconda](https://docs.anaconda.com/anaconda/install/) (or Miniconda), you can run the following command:
+Once you have [installed Anaconda](https://docs.anaconda.com/anaconda/install/) , you can run the following command:

     $ conda env create -f environment.yml

-This will give you a conda environment named `mlbook`, ready to use!
+This will give you a conda environment named `ml-sklearn`, ready to use!
 Just activate it and you will have everything setup for you:

-    $ conda activate mlbook
+    $ conda activate ml-sklearn

 You are all set!
 Next, jump to the [Starting Jupyter](#starting-jupyter) section.